Plant-eating stink bugs damage plants by sucking their sap. In some cases, they can cause significant damage to your crops.

 11. Soapy Water

-Make a soapy water solution and spray it directly on stink bugs.
-For this killer recipe, combine half a cup of organic liquid soap with one cup of vinegar and two cups of water in a spray bottle.
+For this killer recipe, combine 1/2 cup organic liquid soap with 1 cup vinegar and 2 cups water in a spray bottle.

-You can also knock them off the plant and into a bucket of plain, hot, soapy water, where they’ll drown.
-It kills them almost immediately.
+You can also knock the bugs off the plant and put them in a bucket of plain, hot, soapy water where they’ll drown.
+It will kill them almost instantly.

 12. Hot Pepper Spray